appcelerator-archive/amp/README.md

-# AMP - the open source CaaS platform for Docker
+# AMP - the open source CaaS / FaaS platform for Docker

 AMP is an open-source Container-as-a-Service ([CaaS](https://blog.docker.com/2016/02/containers-as-a-service-caas/)) platform for managing and monitoring containerized applications,  microservices, and microservice workers as part